smithy-lang/smithy-rs/design/src/rfcs/rfc0018_logging_sensitive.md

 ### Routing

 The sensitivity and HTTP bindings are declared within specific structures/operations.
 For this reason, in the general case, it's unknowable whether or not any given part of a request is sensitive until we determine which operation is tasked with handling the request and hence which fields are bound.
-Implementation wise, this means that any middleware applied _before_ routing has taken place cannot log anything sensitive without performing routing logic itself.
+Implementation wise, this means that any middleware applied _before_ routing has taken place cannot log anything potentially sensitive without performing routing logic itself.

 Note that: